This is a 3-part business case for inclusive design for any organisation.

 - AccessEarth, an app offering TripAdvisor-style information on accessibility

-Examples of businesses collaborating successfully with third-sector and government bodies in this way include the Canada-based Big IDeA Consortium, led by Inclusive Design Research Centre (IDRC) at OCAD University, Toronto, and hosted by the Inclusive Design Institute.
+Examples of businesses collaborating successfully with third-sector and government bodies in this way include the Big IDeA Consortium.

-Specifically, the aim was to develop an online platform helping customers to find and review accessible businesses (“similar to TripAdvisor, but for accessibility”).
-The consortium also aims to help businesses looking for accessibility tools and resources, and to initiate “a virtuous cycle that benefits customers, businesses, and communities”.
+- develop an online platform helping customers to find and review accessible businesses (“similar to TripAdvisor, but for accessibility”)

-What this example and others teach us is that inclusive design works best when it arises from the need to find solutions to real and specific design problems.
-It is also most effective when designers, businesses, and the disabled community are brought into direct dialogue, rather than responding to each other from afar.
+As these examples show, inclusive design works best when it comes from the need to find solutions to real and specific design problems.
+It’s also most effective when designers, businesses and the disabled community talk to each other.

-If you are looking to make your business and design practices more inclusive, there are a huge range of primers and toolkits available online, all including tailor-made advice and practical resources for businesses of all sizes.
+If you are looking to make your business and design practices more inclusive, here are some resources to get you started:

 - the importance of co-production with users